cadumas01/traffic-sim/README.md

 # About
-An urban traffic simulator designed to changes in traffic with variable street designs.
+Urban traffic simulator using OpenStreetMaps, Python, and PyGame, designed to detect changes in traffic with variable street designs.

 # Dependencies